 To ensure a professional and ethical learning environment, all members of the IHP community abide by certain standards of behavior.
 The following policies make explicit our commitment to shared values.
 The Catalog contains additional policies related to student behavior.

 You are responsible for reporting breaches of intellectual honesty, whether observed in a student or colleague.
 Let a department administrator as well as the Office of Student Affairs know about the violation.
 The Catalog defines four categories of academic dishonesty.

-It is the responsibility of the student with a qualified disability to request accommodation from the Office of Student Affairs in a timely manner.
-Once the Office of Student Affairs (OSA) approves a student request, the staff will work with you to make a reasonable effort to provide adjustments and aids to allow the student equal access to the course.
+It is the responsibility of the student with a qualified disability to request accommodation from the Office of Student and Alumni Services in a timely manner.
+Once the Office of Student and Alumni Services (OSAS) approves a student request, the staff will work with you to make a reasonable effort to provide adjustments and aids to allow the student equal access to the course.